-3 In determining the characteristics of good environmental status and thus in assessing the state of the environment, climate factors and the effects of climate change (e.g. pH) shall be monitored.
-The programme of measures does not include specific measures to reduce climate impact.
-However, the ongoing measures to combat climate impact also benefit the marine environment and the measures improving the marine environment could mitigate climate impact.
-The measures required to deal with climate-impacting activities are handled in Swedish climate and energy policy
+5 In determining the characteristics of good environmental status and thus in assessing the state of the environment, climate factors and the effects of climate change (e.g. pH) shall be monitored.
+However, the programme of measures has not specifically proposed measures to reduce climate impact, as the purpose of the work is to improve the marine environment.
+The measures required to deal with climate-impacting activities are handled in Swedish climate and energy policy.